lolhahaXD/FNAF-Engine-Continued/README.md

 The megapatch update, 1.2.3, will fix premade menus, add 2 more extensions and fix the current bugs in the "issues" tab of the repository!
-This update will not be availible for the testing beta.
+This update will not be available for the testing beta.
 # Testing Beta
 The Testing Beta adds the features for the LATEST update.
 Not all of them well.. er..
 Bassically it allows you to see what there currently is.